Misty Programming Language:Functions

 A name in a function can only be declared once, and it must be declared before it is used.

-In addition to the declared names, a function also has access to the names in the scopes of all of the functions it is nested in, including the misty module and the intrinsics.
+In addition to the declared names, a function also has access to the names in the scopes of all of the functions it is nested in, including the misty subprogram and the intrinsics.
 A function may use those outer names as if they were its own without declaration.
 Names that were declared with var may have there values replaced by the assign statement.
 A function may continue to enjoy access to the scope of an outer function even after the outer function has returned.

 A function is not required to use any of the outer names.
-A function is free to reuse any of those outer names by declaration, but in doing so, it loses the right to use the outer version.
+A function is free to reuse any of those outer names by declaration, but in doing so, it loses its right to use the outer version.

 Disrupts